COLA-Laboratory/cola_www_src/content/docs/research/supp/supp_deto.md

 This website maintains the supplementary materials related to the following paper:

 {{< hint info >}}
-**<ins>Ke Li</ins>**+, Renzhi Chen+, Xin Yao, "A Data-Driven Evolutionary Transfer Optimization for Expensive Problems in Dynamic Environments", arXiv CoRR abs/xxxx.xxxxx, 2022.
+**<ins>Ke Li</ins>**+, Renzhi Chen+, Xin Yao, "A Data-Driven Evolutionary Transfer Optimization for Expensive Problems in Dynamic Environments", IEEE Trans.
+Evolutionary Computation, in press, 2023.
 {{< /hint >}}

 It consists of the following parts: